tingtingliangvs/tingtingliang.github.io/_pages/about.md

 **Research**: I am excited about developing deep models with hand-designed and automated search methods to solve computer vision challenges.
 Currently, my research focuses on learning 2D and 3D representations of objects and scenes towards improving accuracy and robustness of perception tasks in complex environments.
-Outside my research, I love drawing, swimming, and reading literature.
+Outside my research, I love <a href='https://tingtingliangvs.github.io/gallery/' >painting</a>, swimming, and reading literature.

 **Bio**: Tingting received the B.E. degree from the School of Computer Science, Beijing University of Posts and Telecommunications, China, in 2018.
 She is currently working toward a Ph.D. degree with the Wangxuan Institute of Computer Technology, Peking University, China.